checkeapp-group/CheckeApp/docs/VERIFICATION.md

 1. **📝 Text Submission & Question Generation**: The user submits text.
 The backend starts a job to generate questions.
 2. **❓ Question Editing & Source Search**: The user edits the questions.
 When confirmed, the backend starts a job to find sources.
 3. **🔗 Source Selection & Final Analysis**: The user selects sources.
-When confirmed, the backend starts the final, long-running analysis job.
+When confirmed, the backend starts the final, long-running analysis job (article and image generation).
 4. **📊 Result Display**: The user is redirected to a results page that polls for the final report.

 ---